A Taxonomy for Mining and Classifying Privacy Requirements in Issue Reports: Privacy Requirements Taxonomy Development

-We merged in total 78 similar and duplicate requirements.
+We merged in total 178 similar and duplicate requirements.
 We did not find any inconsistent requirements.
-This step resulted in a final taxonomy of 71 privacy requirements in 7 goal categories which we will discuss in details in the next subsection.
+For requirements traceability, we have provided a full list of the privacy requirements with their references to the GDPR articles, ISO/IEC 29100 principles, Thailand PDPA sections and APEC framework points in the replication package \cite{reppkg-pridp}.
+This step resulted in a final taxonomy of 71 privacy requirements in 7 goal categories which we will discuss in detail in the next subsection.